 - Broadly promoting evidence-based practices in ways that educate potential users and enhance the visibility of evidence-based practices.

-- The nominee must be a member of the Society of Clinical Child and Adolescent Psychiatry (SCCAP) at the time of application.
+- The nominee must be a member of the Society of Clinical Child and Adolescent Psychology (SCCAP) at the time of application.

 - As this award is designed to recognize the practitioner members of SCCAP, individuals who work primarily as researchers are not eligible.